jessiepelosi/ferntxms/README.md

 # Fern Transcriptomes

-Code and data for the papers:
+Code and data for the paper:

 "Phylotranscriptomics illuminates genome duplications and gene retention in ferns " by Jessie A. Pelosi, Emily H. Kim, W. Brad Barbazuk, and Emily B. Sessa

-"Repeat and gene family evolution in ferns illuminated by phylotranscriptomics" by Jessie A. Pelosi, Emily H. Kim, Emily B. Sessa, and W. Brad Barbazuk

 Code Written By: Jessie Pelosi and Emily Kim

-Last Updated: October 6, 2021
+Last Updated: February 1, 2022

 This repository is split into the following folders:
 <b>